 How do you rate New Amsterdam Vodka?
 Leave Your Review Below

 It’s not because I like Cheap Vodka that I couldn’t wait to try New Amsterdam Vodka.
 For me, really cheap Vodka is Taaka.
 There are better vodka brands that are still considered cheap by vodka drinkers, where-as Taaka is considered downright undrinkable by some.
-So how does New Amsterdam Vodka Compare?
+So how does New Amsterdam Compare?
 I thought very highly of New Amsterdam Gin and numerous friends agreed that it is a great gin for the price, so this is one I looked forward to trying and because it is priced about 50% higher than Taaka, I anxiously expected it to be notably better than what I would personally consider a, cheap vodka.
-So, how does New Amsterdam Stand up to a Cheap Vodka and for that matter, a better one?
+So, how does New Amsterdam Stand up to a cheap vodka and for that matter, a better one?

 Ringing out the New Year with New Amsterdam Vodka